borkdude/deps.clj/README.md

 - The port was done as proof of concept for [babashka](https://github.com/borkdude/babashka/).
-The entire bash script was ported to Clojure succesfully and runs just as fast with `bb`.
+The entire bash script was ported to Clojure successfully and runs just as fast with `bb`.

 - This offers an arguably easier way to get going with `deps.edn` based projects in CI.
 Just download an installer script, execute it with bash or Powershell and you're set.
 Installer scripts are provided for linux, macOS and Windows.